SupercomputingWales/slurm_advanced_topics/_episodes/05-requesting-resources.md

 - "How to use SLURM environment variables?"
 - "How to obtain information about jobs and partitions?"
 objectives:
-- "First learning objective. (fixed)"
+- "To learn how to use SLURM environment variables"
+- "Familiarize with some SLURM commands to extract information from jobs and partitions"
 keypoints:
 - "`srun` is used to run an interactive job."
 - "`sbatch` is used to queue a job script for later execution."
 - "SLURM defines several environment variables that can be used within job scripts"
 - "Use replacement patterns to uniquely identify your log files"
-- "SLURM has several command to help you interact with jobs and partitions"
+- "SLURM has several commands to help you interact with jobs and partitions"
 ---

 ## How to request resources